genomicepidemiology/flankophile/README.md

 ## About Flankophile

-Flankophile is a pipeline build for easy analysis and visualization of gene synteny - the genetic context of genes.
-Flankophile is especially usefull for comparing the flanking regions of specific genes or other target sequences across different samples.
+Flankophile is a pipeline built for easy analysis and visualization of gene synteny - the genetic context of genes.
+Flankophile is especially useful for comparing the flanking regions of specific genes or other target sequences across different samples.
+Flankophile also outputs the percentage identity of each hit relative to its reference sequence.
+This allows for incorporating gene variants into the analysis.

-**Input:** Assembled genetic data in fasta format plus a reference database containing target sequences in fasta format.
+**Input:** Genetic data in DNA multi-fasta format, such as assemblies plus a reference database containing target sequences in multi-fasta format.

-**Output:** [Gene synteny plots](example_output/5_plots), [results tables](example_output/2_filter/), [distance matrices](example_output/4_cluster_results/0_blaSHV-187/0_blaSHV-187.flanks_with_gene_dist), genetic sequences of genes and flanking regions in fasta format.
+**Output:** [Gene synteny plots](example_output/5_plots), [results tables](example_output/2_filter/hits_with_requested_flanks.tsv), [distance matrices](example_output/4_cluster_results/33_aph_6__Id_1_M28829/33_aph_6__Id_1_M28829.flanks_with_gene_dist), genetic sequences of genes and flanking regions in fasta format.